semat-exists-org/content-practices/POC-Pilots.md

 POC/Pilots are used to establish the value of a technology within an opportunity.

 ## Description
-POC/Pilots are used to establish the value of a technology within an opportunity,Stakeholders should be involved initially and in agreement following a POC/Pilot.
-Requirements should monitored and adjusted from coherent to acceptable following a defined and controlled POC/Pilot.
+POC/Pilots are used to establish the value of a technology within an opportunity.
+Stakeholders should be involved initially and in agreement following a POC/Pilot.
+Requirements should be monitored and adjusted from coherent to acceptable following a defined and controlled POC/Pilot.
 Following a POC/Pilot a software system should be represented as a defined but not necessarily completed Enterprise architecture.
-A POC/Pilot requires Work that should be initiated and advanced to Started, where a POC/Pilot represents a larger more involved project.
-The chosen team consisting of Client and Red Hat stakeholders and representatives should be collaborating initially and performing following the completion of a POC/Pilot.
+A POC/Pilot requires Work that should be initiated and advanced to started. where a POC/Pilot represents a larger more involved project the chosen team, consisting of Client and Red Hat stakeholders and representatives should be collaborating initially and performing following the completion of a POC/Pilot.

 ## Activities
 There should be a number of often technology focused activities that are combined to define the success criteria, context and execution of a POC/Pilot.